 Before calling a plumber, you can try showerhead repair yourself, or take a shot at showerhead replacement.
 A leaky showerhead, like a leaky faucet, can be wasteful and costly to your home.
 These problems, while annoying, often have simple solutions that can be implemented in just a few steps.

 The most common spot where a showerhead leaks is around the threads where it is attached to the shower arm.
 The head may just need to be tightened by hand or gently with a channel lock style pliers with the teeth covered by tape so not to damage the chrome finish.
 Hold onto the shower arm with your other hand or with another set of channel locks (again with the teeth covered in tape) to prevent it from twisting and breaking off.
 If it still leaks after tightening, remove it and wrap a piece of Teflon plumbing tape around the threads on the shower arm and reattach the showerhead.
 This will fix most leaks.
+Try the three different methods below to fix your leaky shower head.

 The first step is to make sure the shower valve is turned off.
 Have a towel or some buckets prepared for water that’s still in the pipes when you go to open them.
 Unscrew the showerhead, either by hand, using a pair of pliers or a wrench.
 Make sure to hold onto the shower arm with your other hand or channel locks with the teeth covered with tape to prevent it from twisting and breaking while you unscrew the showerhead.
 After removing the showerhead, look for a plastic washer or rubber O-ring inside the threads.
 Cover the drain with a towel so small parts don’t fall in.
 Check the O-ring or washer for wear or damage.
 If there’s damage, this is probably the reason your showerhead is leaking.
 Replace the washer or O-ring, then turn your water back on to see if the problem is solved.